nrfconnect/sdk-nrf/include/zigbee/zigbee_app_utils.rst

 Zigbee Base Device Behavior initialization
 ==========================================

-Once the BDB initialization procedure is finished, depending on the data stored inside the Zigbee persistent storage, the stack will complete one of the following scenarios:
+Once the BDB initialization procedure is finished, depending on the data stored inside the Zigbee persistent storage, the stack completes one of the following scenarios:

-* New devices - Generate the ``ZB_BDB_SIGNAL_DEVICE_FIRST_START`` signal for factory new devices.
+* `New device scenario`_: Generate the ``ZB_BDB_SIGNAL_DEVICE_FIRST_START`` signal for factory new devices.
-* Commissioned devices - Perform a single attempt to rejoin the Zigbee network based on NVRAM contents and then generate the ``ZB_BDB_SIGNAL_DEVICE_REBOOT`` signal.
+* `Commissioned device scenario`_: Perform a single attempt to rejoin the Zigbee network based on NVRAM contents and then generate the ``ZB_BDB_SIGNAL_DEVICE_REBOOT`` signal.

-Both scenarios will cause different behavior of the the default signal handler.
+Both scenarios cause different behavior of the the default signal handler.

 .. _zarco_signal_handler_bdb_initialization_new_devices:

 New device scenario
 +++++++++++++++++++

-For factory new devices, the default signal handler will:
+For factory new devices, the default signal handler performs the following actions:

-* Start the BDB network formation on coordinator devices.
+* Starts the BDB network formation on coordinator devices.
-  Once finished, the stack will generate ``ZB_BDB_SIGNAL_FORMATION`` signal, and continue to :ref:`zarco_signal_handler_network`.
+  Once finished, the stack generates ``ZB_BDB_SIGNAL_FORMATION`` signal, and continue to :ref:`zarco_signal_handler_network`.
-* Call :c:func:`start_network_rejoin` to start the :ref:`zarco_network_rejoin` on routers and end devices.
+* Calls :c:func:`start_network_rejoin` to start the :ref:`zarco_network_rejoin` on routers and end devices.
   Once the procedure is started, the device tries to join the network until cancellation.
   Each try takes place after a longer period of waiting time, for a total maximum of 15 minutes.
   Devices may behave differently because the implementation of :c:func:`start_network_rejoin` is different for different Zigbee roles.
   See :ref:`zarco_network_rejoin` for more information.

-Once handling of the signal is finished, the stack will generate the ``ZB_BDB_SIGNAL_STEERING`` signal, and will continue to :ref:`zarco_signal_handler_network`.
+Once handling of the signal is finished, the stack generates the ``ZB_BDB_SIGNAL_STEERING`` signal, and continues to :ref:`zarco_signal_handler_network`.

 .. figure:: /images/zigbee_signal_handler_03_first_start.png
    :alt: Scenario for factory new devices (ZB_BDB_SIGNAL_DEVICE_FIRST_START)